-Eligible regular part-time employees shall receive 11 designated holidays plus two floating holidays to be observed during each fiscal year (July 1-June 30).
-Employees normally scheduled to work on those days will be given the day off with pro-rated pay provided they are eligible as set forth below.
+All regular full-time employees shall receive 11 designated holidays plus two floating holidays to be observed during each fiscal year (July 1-June 30).
+Employees normally scheduled to work on those days will be given the day off with pay provided they are eligible as set forth below.
 Floating Holidays may not be carried forward from one fiscal year to the next and are not compensable at the time of separation from City service.

-- Independence Day

-- Labor Day
+- Independence Day - Labor Day

 - Veterans' Day

 - Thanksgiving Day

 - Day After Thanksgiving

 - Christmas Eve Day

 - Christmas Day

 - New Year's Day

-- Martin Luther King, Jr. Day
+- Martin Luther King Day

 - President's Day

 - Memorial Day

 - Two Floating Holidays